-Most people see an apple and think of the fruit, and throw away the seed, but Johnny Appleseed saw the possibilities of many apples hidden inside each seed.
+Most people see an apple and think of the what the fruit has to offer- not the seed, but Johnny Appleseed saw the possibilities of many apples hidden inside each seed.

 The first black botanist, George Washington Carver, was asked how he discovered over 300 uses for the peanut.
-He replied, “Every day I prayed, ‘God, Why did you make the peanut?'”
+He replied, “Every day I’d ask God, ‘God, Why did you make the peanut?'”

 We are so much bigger than a peanut, imagine the possibilities if we asked, “Why did you make ME?”